alptugan/blog-teaching/content/Research/🤖 Artificial Intelligence Related.md

 ### Video & Written
 [Ollama Course – Build AI Apps Locally](https://www.youtube.com/watch?v=GWB9ApTPTv4) This comprehensive course provides instruction on configuring and utilizing Ollama to develop sophisticated artificial intelligence applications within a localized environment.
 The hands-on curriculum encompasses topics such as model retrieval and customization, REST API integration, Python programming, and practical project implementation, including examples like a Grocery List Organizer, RAG System, and an AI Recruiter Agency.
 This course is particularly suited for developers and individuals with a keen interest in artificial intelligence who wish to translate their concepts into tangible realities utilizing local large language models.

+### ComfyUI
+ComfyUI is a node-based application that facilitates image processing via remote server access, utilizing a pay-per-use model.
+This allows for integration with local systems without the need for installing complex software packages or managing text-based environments.
+Further information and guidance are available through the provided YouTube  [video](https://www.youtube.com/watch?v=dSaNVsk6mTY).

 ### Code Snippets to Use REST API
 ```bash